 5. Prepare for your meeting

 Don’t ask to talk to your manager when you’re feeling very upset, in tears, handkerchief in hand.
-Don’t tell them that your work is having an effect on your personal life, that you’ve put on weight because you’re depressed or that you’re fighting more with your partner.
+Don’t tell them that your work is affecting your personal life, that you’ve put on weight because you’re depressed, or that you’re fighting more with your partner.
 That may be your reality, but it’s important to stay professional.

 Prepare for your meeting calmly.
 Lauraire recommends using the tools of non-violent communication.
 “Ask yourself how you want to talk about it, in a non-judgmental and non-threatening way.
 Don’t anticipate your boss’s reaction, but prepare what you want to say.”

 Whatever the source of your exhaustion, you have to face up to it.
-If the message is to be understood and change to occur, it must be communicated in a calm manner.
+If the message is to be understood and change to occur, it must be communicated calmly.
 It’s completely normal to worry about the reaction of your boss as well as the future, but there is no need to be dramatic, said Lauraire.
-“What would actually be dramatic is not to talk about it!” she said.
+“What would be dramatic is not to talk about it!” she said.
 “That could lead to you feeling isolated and running the risk of burnout.
 Above all else, you have to take care of yourself as well as your work.”

 Translated by Kalin Linsberg

 Follow Welcome to the Jungle on Facebook, LinkedIn, and Instagram, and subscribe to our newsletter to get our latest articles every day!